koszczapinski/tanstack-ai-test/README.md

 ## Project Overview

 This project is a Full-Stack AI Chat Application demonstrating the capabilities of the `@tanstack/ai` library.
-It features a modern, responsive chat interface built with React and a Node.js/Express backend that interfaces with OpenAI.
+It features a modern, responsive chat interface built with React and a Node.js/Hono backend that interfaces with OpenAI.

 **Key Technologies:**

 *   **Frontend:** React 19, Vite, TypeScript, Tailwind CSS, Shadcn/UI Components.
-*   **Backend:** Node.js, Express.js.
+*   **Backend:** Node.js, Hono.
 *   **AI Integration:** `@tanstack/ai`, `@tanstack/ai-react`, `@tanstack/ai-openai`, OpenAI API.
 *   **Utilities:** `lucide-react` (Icons), `react-markdown` (Markdown rendering), `concurrently` (Script management).

 ## Architecture

 *   **Entry Point (Frontend):** `src/main.tsx` mounts the React application.
-*   **Entry Point (Backend):** `server.js` starts the Express server.
+*   **Entry Point (Backend):** `server.js` starts the Hono server.
 *   **Main Component:** `src/components/Chat.tsx` contains the chat UI and logic, utilizing the `useChat` hook for state management and streaming communication with the backend.
 *   **API Layer:** The backend exposes a `/api/chat` endpoint that accepts messages and streams back the AI response.